Administrative subpoena: Early uses

-The United States Department of the Treasury's Office of Foreign Assets Control (OFAC) also frequently utilizes administrative subpoenas to initiate civil investigations of U.S. economic sanctions violations.
+The Department of the Treasury's Office of Foreign Assets Control (OFAC) uses administrative subpoenas to initiate civil investigations of potential U.S. economic sanctions violations.
+This authority derives from the International Emergency Economic Powers Act, enacted in 1977, and the Trading With the Enemy Act of 1917.
 OFAC subpoenas are typically to be responded to in 30 days and require the subpoenaed party to turn over full and complete information, as well as, supporting documentation to verify the information provided in the response.